RaynetEALM/RayManageSoftUEM/README.md

 * [`https://hub.docker.com/r/raynetgmbh/raymanagesoft-uem-backend`](https://hub.docker.com/r/raynetgmbh/raymanagesoft-uem-backend)
 * [`https://hub.docker.com/r/raynetgmbh/raymanagesoft-uem-frontend`](https://hub.docker.com/r/raynetgmbh/raymanagesoft-uem-frontend)

-You can use tags `2.3-windowsservercore-ltsc2019` (recommended) or `stable` to get the last 2.3 or the last stable version respectively.
+You can use tags `2.3-windowsservercore-ltsc2019` or `stable-windowsservercore-ltsc2019` to get the last 2.3 or the last stable version respectively.
 You will find the complete list of tags on the respective Docker Hub page.

 ## Environment variables
 Assuming the default setup with MinIO as a storage provider, the following environment variables are used to set-up the system: